Creating your yoga teacher identity in 2020

 As we progress in our careers we become more confident and able to lead yoga classes with a certain authority that start to define our style and communicate not only our influences but also our personalities.
 It was like this in a formal environment and crucial when online.
 Be persistent to form your identity and refine who attend to your classes, because if you attract the wrong guy you might get a bad review, and you don't want that.

-In the past, I wanted everyone to love my style (pick me, pick me!), therefore I disappointed people who attended my class to 'relax'.
+In the past, I wanted everyone to love my style, therefore I disappointed people who attended my class to 'relax'.
 Thank God it was at a gym and the complaint was not on Trustpilot but to the studio manager who happen to be my friend.
 Before, during and after your online sessions, explain a bit what your class is about.
 Set expectations correctly because there's nothing worst than tricking sushi lovers into a traditional Italian restaurant, no matter how good the pizzaiolo might be!

 Be consistent and aware that your caption is worth a thousand words